Skip to main content

 Wondering what happens at Fall Welcome?
 Get an inside look.

-Times and locations of events may be subject to change until closer to the move-in date.
+Times and locations of events may be subject to change until closer to the date.
 The student meal plan begins Friday, Aug.
-16. Looking for a location?
+14. Looking for a location?
 Check the campus map.

 New Student Move-In

 Welcome home, new Billikens!
-Consult your housing assignment message to confirm your arrival time, as well as details regarding the University's move-in logistics.
+Please consult your housing assignment message to confirm your scheduled arrival time, as well as details regarding the University's move-in logistics.

 Visit Housing and Residence Life for More Move-in Information